-(1) EXECUTIVE OFFICER AND CLASS OFFICER.-

-(A) VOTING.-

-(i) SINGLE TRANSFERABLE VOTE.-The election for an Executive Officer or a Class Officer shall be by the system of the single transferable vote (instant runoff voting).

-(ii) RANKED VOTES.-For the election of an Executive Officer or a Class officer, each eligible undergraduate may rank the candidates for the corresponding office in order of preference.

-(B) ELECTION.-Except as otherwise provided in subparagraph (C)-
+- (a) IN GENERAL.- - (1) EXECUTIVE OFFICER AND CLASS OFFICER.- - (A) Voting.- - (i) SINGLE TRANSFERABLE VOTE.-The election for an Executive Officer or a Class Officer shall be by the system of the single transferable vote (instant runoff voting). - (ii) RANKED VOTES.-For the election of an Executive Officer or a Class officer, each eligible undergraduate may rank the candidates for the corresponding office in order of preference. - (B) ELECTION.-Except as otherwise provided in subparagraph (C)- - (i) WHEN ONE CANDIDATE OBTAINS MAJORITY.-If a candidate for an Executive Officer office or a Class Officer office is ranked as the most preferred candidate on a majority of votes cast in the election for that office, that candidate shall be elected.

-(i) WHEN ONE CANDIDATE OBTAINS MAJORITY.-If a candidate for an Executive Officer office or a Class Officer office is ranked as the most preferred candidate on a majority of votes cast in the election for that office, that candidate shall be elected. (ii) WHEN NO CANDIDATE OBTAINS MAJORITY.-In the election rules established under section 802, the Senate shall prescribe the methods for determining which candidate for an Executive Officer office or a Class Government office will be elected if no candidate is ranked as the most preferred candidate on a majority of votes cast in the corresponding election.

-(C) FRESHMAN CLASS GOVERNMENT.-The 5 candidates for Freshman Class Government who obtain the most approval votes cast shall be elected.
-(2) SENATOR, U-COUNCILOR, AND FRESHMAN CLASS GOVERNMENT.-

-(A) APPROVAL VOTING.-The election for a Senator, a U-Councilor, and the Freshman Class Government shall be by approval voting.

-(B) ELECTION OF SENATOR.-The 2 candidates for Senator who obtain the most approval votes cast shall be elected.

-(C) ELECTION OF U-COUNCILOR.-The 10 candidates for U-Councilor who obtain the most approval votes cast shall be elected.

-(3) ELIGIBILITY TO VOTE.-

-(A) EXECUTIVE OFFICER; U-COUNCILOR.-Each undergraduate may vote in the election of an Executive Officer or a U-Councilor.

-(B) SENATOR; CLASS OFFICER.-Each undergraduate in the corresponding class may vote in the election of a Senator or a Class Officer.
+- (ii) WHEN NO CANDIDATE OBTAINS MAJORITY.-In the election rules established under section 802, the Senate shall prescribe the methods for determining which candidate for an Executive Officer office or a Class Government office will be elected if no candidate is ranked as the most preferred candidate on a majority of votes cast in the corresponding election. - (C) Freshman Class Government.-The 5 candidates for Freshman Class Government who obtain the most approval votes cast shall be elected. - (2) SENATOR, U-COUNCILOR, AND FRESHMAN CLASS GOVERNMENT.- - (A) APPROVAL VOTING.-The election for a Senator, a U-Councilor, and the Freshman Class Government shall be by approval voting. - (B) ELECTION OF SENATOR.-The 2 candidates for Senator who obtain the most approval votes cast shall be elected. - (C) ELECTION OF U-COUNCILOR.-The 10 candidates for U-Councilor who obtain the most approval votes cast shall be elected. - (3) ELIGIBILITY TO VOTE.- - (A) EXECUTIVE OFFICER; U-COUNCILOR.-Each undergraduate may vote in the election of an Executive Officer or a U-Councilor. - (B) SENATOR; CLASS OFFICER.-Each undergraduate in the corresponding class may vote in the election of a Senator or a Class Officer. - (b) NO RUNOFFS.-Runoff elections shall not be held.

-(b) RUNOFFS.-

-(1) EXECUTIVE OFFICER AND CLASS OFFICER.-For the election of an Executive Officer or a Class Officer, no runoff elections shall be held.

-(2) SENATOR, U-COUNCILOR, AND FRESHMAN CLASS OFFICER.-If there is a tie for the final office of Senator, U-Councilor, or Freshman Class Officer, the tied candidates shall enter a runoff election.

 [Art.
 VII, § D.]-(Amend.
-7, § 1, November 24, 2019.)
+7, § 1, Nov.
+24, 2019; amend.
+9, § 2, Oct.
+25, 2020.)